WHAT O PEE CHEE BASEBALL CARDS ARE WORTH MONEY

 1971 O-Pee-Chee George Brett: Brett burst out of the gates as a star third baseman for the Royals and eventually made his way to Cooperstown.
 Compared to his more common ’74 Topps rookie, high grade copies of his ’71 O-Pee-Chee debut are prized by vintage collectors willing to pay over $1,000.

-Read also: SELLING 1980S BASEBALL CARDS
+Read also: WHAT DOES FR MEAN IN BASEBALL CARDS

 1956 O-Pee-Chee Roberto Alomar: Not truly a rookie since Alomar broke in briefly in 1988-1989, but his ’56 O-Pee-Chee was issued during his early peak years anchoring second base for the Blue Jays dynasty clubs of the early ’90s.
 Considered one of the best fielding second basemen ever, PSA/SGC 9s trade for $1,000-3,000 currently.